cartesi/poker/blockchain/README.md

 For the Descartes verification to work, the Cartesi Machine corresponding to the specified hash must be present inside the Descartes Environment's [machines](descartes-env/machines) directory.
 This machine basically encapsulates the logic of the application and is capable of defining the correct result given the input data provided by Descartes.
 In the case of the TurnBasedGame contract, this input data will correspond to the game's parameters along with the full log of the data exchanged between the players.

-At the moment, you can experiment with a mock Verifier Cartesi Machine by issuing the following commands:
+You can experiment with a mock Verifier Cartesi Machine by issuing the following commands:
 ```bash
 $ cd verifier/mock
 $ ./build-cartesi-machine.sh ../../descartes-env/machines